jonnyzzz/TeamCity2DSL/README.md

 The tool provides
 * A generator from XML files into the DSL
-* An evaluator to generate XML files from DSL
+* An evaluator for the DSL to generate XML files

 By definition, a transition from XML -> DSL -> XML should not introduce any changes.